-The Harvard Catalyst Regulatory Knowledge and Support Program and institutional review boards (IRBs) covering 24 Harvard Catalyst-participating institutions developed the Cede Review Form to help facilitate multi-site human studies.
-The form may be used for any multi-site studies which involve at least one Harvard Catalyst participating institution.
+The Harvard Catalyst Regulatory Foundations, Ethics, and Law Program and institutional review boards (IRBs) covering 24 Harvard Catalyst-participating institutions developed the IRB Cede Review Request form to support the Master Reciprocal IRB Reliance Agreement and help facilitate multi-site human studies.
+The form may be used for any multi-site studies which involve at least one Harvard Catalyst-participating institution.

-In order to request ceded review, investigators must complete and submit a Cede Review Form prior to submitting their IRB application.
+In order to request ceded review, investigators should complete and submit a cede review request prior to submitting their IRB application.